ADR-0240accepted

 - Same runtime identity where needed —

-UserName=joelkeeps the processes in Joel’s filesystem/auth context without requiring Aqua login. - Cleaner recovery — the installer can also tear down stale user LaunchAgents and manual
+UserName=joelkeeps the processes in Joel’s filesystem/auth context without requiring Aqua login. - Cleaner recovery — the installer can also tear down stale user LaunchAgents, stale

 Consequences